hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/create/helm_component/pool_genesis/README.md

  - pool-genesis.tpl

 ## Templates:
- - pool_genesis.tpl - A template for creation Kubernetes ConfigMap to store pool genesis for a cluster.
+ - pool_genesis.tpl: A template for creation Kubernetes ConfigMap to store pool genesis for a cluster.

 ## Vars:
  - pool_genesis: pool_genesis.tpl